ignasiusadhitia/assignment-1/README.md

 ## Conclusion

-The Calculator App is designed to provide a convenient and efficient tool for performing basic arithmetic calculations.
-Whether you're using the on-screen buttons or the keyboard shortcuts, the calculator ensures a seamless and user-friendly experience.
+The Calculator App offers a convenient and efficient tool for performing basic arithmetic calculations.
+Whether using on-screen buttons or keyboard shortcuts, the calculator ensures a seamless and user-friendly experience.